 After that, you should switch your internet connection.
 If you’re using a LAN connection then switch to WIFI, and if you’re using WIFI, try to connect to a wired connection, preferably with a Cat5 cable.
 After you switch the connections, try to initiate Windows Update again.

-This method is very popular and it usually works to resolve the Windows error 0x8024a105.
+This method is very popular and it usually works to fix Windows update error 0x8024a105.

 If the issue still remains, try one of the manual methods below.